eml-eda/efcl-school-t3/README.md

 srun --time 300 --gres=gpu:1 --pty bash -i
 ```

-You can now reactivate your conda environment and start your jupyter lab session on the GPU.
+You can now reactivate your conda environment and start your jupyter lab session on the GPU from the cloned folder.

 **IMPORTANT**: for sake of time, each group will generate a single Optimized DNN (rather than a full Pareto front) during the hands-on session.
 The instructors will tell you what value to try.
 Once done, you will have to upload the optimized **and finetuned** model to [this](https://www.dropbox.com/request/IRUUGGAlAZ4ShAWPr8MF) link, specifying your group name (pick the name that you want, just no vulgarity please &#128515;).